 I wasted no time dragging myself to the doctor who noted my symptoms and even found one I’d missed: swollen lymph nodes.
-My blood test came back negative as predicted — apparently antibodies to the Lyme bacteria don’t typically show up in sufficient numbers to be detected until three or four weeks after infection.
+My blood test came back negative as predicted — apparently antibodies to the Lyme bacteria don’t typically show up in sufficient numbers to be detected until three or four weeks after infection, according to the Wall Street Journal.
 But patients living in deer-tick-infested areas who get bitten or develop symptoms (or both) are assumed to have Lyme disease and treated immediately.
 I’m to be tested again in three months.

 The good news: shortly after beginning a 21-day round of doxycycline, my aches, chills, and fatigue disappeared.
 The bad news: Shortly after that I began feeling nauseous and an itchy rash erupted over my entire body.
 Turns out I’m allergic to doxycycline.
 My doctor prescribed a new antibiotic, cefuroxime axetil, and within hours the nausea and rash were gone.
 My recovery has been (thankfully) uneventful since.

-Bottom line: I’ll be following the standard Lyme precautions from now on — that means covering up outside, performing regular tick checks, visiting the doctor if bitten — and maybe even if I’m unsure.
+Bottom line: I’ll be following the standard Lyme precautions from the Centers for Disease Control and Prevention from now on — that means covering up outside, performing regular tick checks, visiting the doctor if bitten — and maybe even if I’m unsure.
 A friend of mine who frequently works in her yard gets tested periodically — just in case she’s a symptom-less carrier.

 One more thing: I’m certainly wiser now, but there’s one fact I maybe could have done without.
 Namely that deer ticks are only the tip of the tick iceberg.
 Apparently, several of their creepy-crawly “run-of-the-mill” cousins are equally hazardous, capable of transmitting such alarming — and potentially disabling — afflictions as Rocky Mountain spotted fever, ehrlichiosis, anaplasmosis, Colorado tick fever, and Powassan encephalitis.